Inter-procedural Two-Variable Herbrand Equalities: Factorization of Terms

 \begin{corollary} Consider a conjunction $ \bigwedge_{i=1}^n As_i \doteq Bt_i $ with ground terms $s_i,t_i$. \begin{enumerate} \item If it is satisfiable, it is equivalent to the conjunction of at most two conjuncts. \item If it is unsatisfiable, there are at most three conjuncts whose conjunction is unsatisfiable. \end{enumerate} \end{corollary}

-By Theorem \ref{t:solve}, the assumption {\bf solvability of ground equalities} from Section \ref{s:wp} is met.
-Thus, it remains to solve the constraint systems {\bf S} and {\bf R}, i.e., to construct an approximative $T$-subsumption relation which is both effective and guarantees that every conjunction is approximatively $T$-subsumed by the conjunction of a finite subset of equalities.
+By Theorem~\ref{t:solve}, the assumption {\bf solvability of ground equalities} from Section~\ref{s:wp} is met.
+Thus, it remains to solve the constraint systems {\bf S} and {\bf R}, i.e., to construct an approximate $T$-subsumption relation which is both effective and guarantees that every conjunction is approximately $T$-subsumed by the conjunction of a finite subset of equalities.
 In order to construct such a relation, we require stronger insights into the structure of templates and their compositions.
 Let $\C_\Omega$ denote the subset of all terms in $\T_\Omega(\bullet)$ which contain at least one occurrence of $\bullet$, i.e., $\C_\Omega = \T_\Omega(\bullet)\setminus \T_\Omega$.
 The terms in $\C_\Omega$ have also been called \emph{templates}.
 The set $\C_\Omega$, equipped with substitution, is a \emph{free monoid} with neutral element $\bullet$.
-This monoid is \emph{infinitely} generated from the irreducible elements in $\C_\Omega$.
-As usual, we call an element $t$ \emph{irreducible} if $t$ cannot be nontrivially decomposed into a product, i.e., $t = uv$ implies that $t = u$ with $v=\bullet$ or $t = v$ with $u=\bullet$.
+This monoid consists of finite products of the irreducible elements in $\C_\Omega$.
+As usual, we call an element $t$ \emph{irreducible} if $t$ cannot be non-trivially decomposed into a product, i.e., $t = uv$ implies that $t = u$ with $v=\bullet$ or $t = v$ with $u=\bullet$.
+Note that there are \emph{infinitely} many irreducible elements in $\C_\Omega$ --- whenever $\Omega$ contains constructors of rank exceeding 1.

 While templates can be uniquely factored, this is no longer the case for ground terms, i.e., terms without variable occurrences.

 \begin{example} Consider the ground term $t = h(f(h(1),h(1)))$, together with the templates $s_1 = h( f(\bullet,h(1)))$, $s_2 = h(f(h(1),\bullet))$ and $s_3 = h(f(\bullet,\bullet))$.
 All these three templates are distinct.
 Still,